 How to use Internet Identity

 On OS X, authentication using Safari is coupled to your browser profile.
 If you want to authenticate to an application in a different browser, or if you use multiple Safari browser profiles, you have to add the combination of your authentication method and the new browser as a new device.
 See:

 Firefox does not currently accept OS X with any device authentication method other than a security key.

-When you first access an application running on the Internet Computer, you are directed to Internet Identity and asked to enter a ID number to log in.
-If you are a new user, you need to register to obtain an ID number.
+When you access a dapp, you are directed to Internet Identity and asked to enter an Identity Anchor to authenticate.
+If you do not have an Identity Anchor, you need to first create one:

-Enter a name for the device profile you’re using to create your Internet Identity.
+Enter a name for the authentication method you would like to use to create an Identity Anchor.
 For example: iPhone, or YubiKey.

-Choose to register using either a dedicated security key, or with an authentication method of the device you are using, if that option is available.
+Choose to create the Identity Anchor using either a dedicated security key, or with an authentication method of the device you are using, if that option is available.

 For example, if your device has biometrics enabled to unlock it, you might see the option to use those as your authentication method.
 You can also use the password that unlocks your computer or a pin that unlocks your phone, depending on the device you’re using.

-As a best practice, use at least one dedicated security key.
-You can then add other authentication devices, such as your phone, your computer, or a second security key you actively use.
-Use this method to store the first key in a safe place in the event that you are unable to to use your preferred device.
-When you use a dedicated security key, you can log in to any Internet Computer application using any browser, with any device that recognizes it.
+As a best practice, use at least one dedicated security key per Identity Anchor.
+You can then add other authentication methods, such as your phone, your computer, or a second security key you actively use.
+Store the first key in a safe place for the event that you are unable to to use your preferred device.
+When you use a dedicated security key, you can authenticate to any Internet Computer application using any browser, with any device that recognizes it.

 Authenticate the device.

 Authenticate using the method you selected when prompted.

-Your identity is not created until you perform this step.
+Your Identity Anchor is not created until you perform this step.